Skip to Main Content

 Where Somerville Drinks Seriously

-What separates Trina's from the broader category of comfortable neighbourhood bars is the relationship between its kitchen and its back bar.
-In many American bar rooms of this format, food is a concession — something to keep regulars in seats longer.
+What separates Trina's from the broader category of comfortable neighborhood bars is the relationship between its kitchen and its back bar.
+In many American bar rooms of this format, food is a concession, something to keep regulars in seats longer.
 Here the kitchen operates as a genuine counterpart to the drinks programme, and the pairing between what comes out of each is the primary editorial argument for why this address matters.

 The Bar-Kitchen Relationship

-American bar food has been through a well-documented rehabilitation over the past fifteen years.
-The shift from bar snacks as obligation to bar snacks as programme has been uneven across cities, but in Boston's inner ring , Cambridge, Somerville, Jamaica Plain , it arrived early and stuck.
+American bar food has changed a great deal over the past fifteen years.
+In Boston's inner ring, including Cambridge, Somerville, and Jamaica Plain, that shift arrived early and stuck.
 Trina's occupies a position within that tradition where the kitchen takes the drinks list as its brief, rather than operating independently of it.

 For drinkers who arrive primarily for the cocktail list, the kitchen offers a reason to extend the visit.
 For those who arrive hungry, the drinks list gives the meal a more interesting frame than wine or beer alone would provide.
 The result is a bar that holds both functions without either one feeling subordinate.